|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 American missions against Jacquinot Bay

-During August 1944, the Australian Army 6th Brigade landed at Jacquinot Bay and began construction of an airfield, base and divisional areas around Jacquinot Bay.
+During August 1944, the Australian Army 6th Brigade landed at Jacquinot Bay and began developing the area into a base area for operations building Jacquinot Bay Airfield plus a base area and divisional area bordering Jacquinot Bay.
 The only means of moving from one point to another was by barge, and these were fully employed unloading the larger ships.
-Company "B" of the US 594th Engineer Boat and Shore Regiment, was the only American unit involved in the operation.
+Company "B" of the U. S. Army 594th Engineer Boat and Shore Regiment (594th EBSR) was the only American unit involved in the operation.

 By the end of November 1944, advanced headquarters of the Fifth Division, under the command of Major-General A. H. Ramsay was established at Jacquinot, and 6th Brigade had handed over the defense of the area to the 13th Brigade, which arrived from the Northern Territory.